jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

 )
 ```

-Please note that these two arguments are `Optional`.
+Please note that these two arguments are optional.
 If not supplied,
 Finetuner will use the current working directory as a default `experiment_name`,
 and generate a random `run_name` for you.